helaili/github-oidc-auth/README.md

 # github-oidc-auth

 This is the companion action for the [`github-oidc-auth-app`](https://github.com/helaili/github-oidc-auth-app) GitHub App.
 This action will connect to an instance of this app and retrieve a scoped token that can be used to access GitHub resources belonging to an organisation or user that installed the app.
+This means you can access to 3rd party ressources on GitHub with no secret and no Personal Access Token.
+Yes, you read it right, no PAT!!!!

 The action needs two inputs:
 - `endpoint`: this is the URL of the `/token` endpoint of the app you deployed above.
 It should look like `https://my-app.com/token`.